Status: Not Listed

-Size: Depending on habitat conditions, California bay laurels grow as small shrubs or large trees.
-The largest specimens reach over 100 feet tall, but a more typical height is 40 to 80 feet.
+Depending on habitat conditions, California bay laurels can grow as small shrubs or large trees.
+The largest specimens reach over 100 feet (30 meters) tall, but a more typical height is 40 to 80 feet (12 to 24 meters).

-Life History and Reproduction: Yellowish-green California bay laurel flowers form in clusters at the ends of branches.
-In northern California, flowers form from April to September, but in southern California, they may be present year round.
+Yellowish-green California bay laurel flowers form in clusters at the ends of branches.
+In northern California, flowers form from April to September, but in southern California, they may be present year-round.
 The fruit, which is called a drupe, has a similar structure to a peach or olive.
-California bay laurel drupes are round, less than an inch in diameter, and green to reddish-purple in color.
+California bay laurel drupes are round, less than an inch (2.5 centimeters) in diameter, and green to reddish-purple in color.
 The fruit ripens from September to November, and the seeds inside are consumed by squirrels, Steller’s jays, and dusky-footed woodrats.
+A California bay laurel may live 200 years or more.

-Fun Fact: Leaves of the California bay laurel have been used by people to get rid of head lice and to discourage fleas.
-Scientists now think that dusky-footed woodrats use the aromatic leaves to keep fleas out of their nests!
+Leaves of the California bay laurel have been used by people to get rid of head lice and to discourage fleas.
+Scientists now think that dusky-footed woodrats use the aromatic leaves to keep fleas out of their nests.
+For some people, the oils from the leaves of this tree can be toxic.